Strumming should feel easy, effortless and natural. But that will never happen unless you get your strumming technique

 Strumming patterns involves strumming down and strumming up.
 Sometimes, players get overly focused by when their hand needs to go down or up.
 You’ll learn the logic behind that in section 2.
-But don't forget: strumming a guitar is all about timing and creating a solid rhythm.
-You need to think like a drummer: your main job is to keep up the groove.
+But don't forget: strumming a guitar is all creating a solid rhythm.
+You need to think like a drummer: your main job is to keep up that groove.

 2. Keep a loose wrist

 So how do you strum a guitar correctly?
 Firstly, make sure you're not locking your wrist: you need to keep it nice and loose.
-Most of the movement will come from rotating your lower arm (you could also say: twisting your wrist) and letting your hand and wrist hang loose and follow that motion (Funk guitarist Ross Bolton calls this a ‘drunken wrist’.
+Most of the movement will come from rotating your lower arm (you could also say: twisting your wrist) and letting your hand and wrist hang loose and follow that motion.
+(Funk guitarist Ross Bolton calls this a ‘drunken wrist’.
 I like that.)
 You might be tempted to make the up and down movement with your lower part of your arm (your forearm), but though your lower arm will be moving up and down a little bit as well, but that’s only a small part of the movement.